Chronic Pain at the Office

 The types of pain and fatigue that come with an autoimmune disease are not the same pain and fatigue most people understand or ever experience.
 I’m exhausted and I am in extreme pain everywhere.
 My eyes are burning from forcing myself to stay awake.
 I just want to crawl back in bed and fall asleep, but I’m at work and I still have half a day to survive.
 Yes, I’m grumpy and I’m trying to keep it to myself.
 This is no fun.
 Unfortunately, I can’t get a refund on this defective body.

 I am sitting at my desk trying to be productive, trying not to cry because the pain is really bad today, trying to find coping methods.
 I am diving deep into my reservoir of strength to face today’s challenges regardless of the pain I am feeling.
 I have pain pills, a heating pad, etc. Sitting at a desk all day, staring at a computer screen, with my body desperately needing to lie down, is not fun.
-I don’t have a choice, I need to push through, even when it feel impossible to do so.
+I don’t have a choice, I need to push through, even when it feels impossible to do so.

 Since I am having radiation in a few months and I’m not exactly sure how long I’ll be recovering and how my health will take a hit, I am cautious about taking off from work.
 I barely made it last year and it caused me a lot of additional guilt and stress I didn’t need.